DevMata/AWS-EKS-Challenge/README.md

 In this case we searched for an explicit coincidence.
 In many cases we should use at least a `like` or `ilike` clauses for improving user experience.

 One of the top solutions for searches like this is fuzzy search.
+Or

 3. What are the top 10 performing authors, ranked by sales revenue?